kivy/kivy/doc/sources/tutorials/pong.rst

 :doc:`/api-kivy.properties` Property classes used, the :class:`~kivy.vector.Vector`, and the :class:`~kivy.factory.Factory` singleton.
-The factory is used to register your custom classes, so that Kivy knows what class to instatiate when you use e.g. a custom classname inside a kv rule.
+The factory is used to register your custom classes, so that Kivy knows what class to instantiate when you use e.g. a custom classname inside a kv rule.
 Once that's done, you can add a ``PongBall`` to the ``<PongGame>`` class, just like we added the Labels before.